Troubleshooting

 Still stuck?

-Export a support bundle from Diagnostics and open a feedback report.
-The bundle contains the session log, crash log (if any), Doctor output, and system info — it's exactly what we need to reproduce without shipping you test builds.
+Export a support bundle from the Support page's Diagnostics tab and open a feedback report.
+The bundle contains the session log, crash log (if any), the last health-check output, and system info — it's exactly what we need to reproduce without shipping you test builds.